jaktestowac/gad-gui-api-demo/endpoints/practice/nova/BEHAVIORS-README.md

-# Nova AI Behavior System Documentation
+# Nova Behavior System Documentation

 ## Overview

-The Nova AI chat system uses a sophisticated behavior-based architecture that allows for easy extension with new behaviors.
+The Nova chat system uses a sophisticated behavior-based architecture that allows for easy extension with new behaviors.
 This modular approach replaces traditional monolithic response generation with a plugin-based system where each type of interaction (commands, games, knowledge base lookups, proactive conversations, etc.) is handled by a specialized module that can be independently registered with the system.

 ## Core Architecture

 ### 1. Behavior Registry (`behavior-registry.js`)

-The central registry for all AI behaviors.
+The central registry for all behaviors.
 It provides methods to:

 - Register new behaviors
 - Find the appropriate behavior for a given message using a sophisticated scoring system